Best Surf Camps in Morocco: Comparing Top Options

 Taghazout: The Iconic Surf Hub

 Taghazout is the best-known surf town in Morocco.
 With legendary spots like Anchor Point, it attracts surfers from around the globe.
-It’s great for intermediates and those looking for a lively surf scene.
+It’s ideal for intermediate surfers and those looking to immerse themselves in a vibrant surf culture with plenty of options both in and out of the water.

 • Pros: Surf culture and community, plenty of surf camps and cafes